wilfriedbarth/wb-blog/src/pages/til/2019-04-29-conditionally-add-entry-to-js-object/index.md

 ---
-title: "Conditionally Add Entry To JS Object"
+title: 'Conditionally Add Entry To JS Object'
-description: "TIL about some more spread operator goodness"
+description: 'TIL about some more spread operator goodness'
-keywords: ["JS", "Javascript", "Spread", "Operator"]
+keywords: ['JS', 'Javascript', 'Spread', 'Operator']
-date: "2019-04-29"
+date: '2019-04-29'
 ---

 Today I ran into a problem I've come across several times: "How can I conditionally add an entry to